DandyQi/CentraBert/ReadMe.md

 ### Step 3.
 Model Merging
 In the final step,  we merge the single task models into one multi-task model.
-To do this, we need to specify in the config file `conf/gather_branch.cfg` which checkpoint to load for each of the tasks:
+To do this, we need to specify in the config file `conf/branch.cfg` which checkpoint to load, and which are fine-tuned layers for each of the tasks:
 ```bash
 [ckpt_conf]
 mrpc = model/glue/student/mrpc/Lr-2e-05-Layers-4-2/ex-2/best_checkpoint/1623900741/model.ckpt-572